czechmate777/assignment2/drunkbot/README.md

 Assignment 3 updates:
 ---------------------
 * Additions
- * More topics (2 points)
+ * **More topics (2 points)**<br>
-  * There are now more things to talk about with DrunkBot.
+  There are now more things to talk about with DrunkBot.
 Not only does DrunkBot have drunkenly responses to many witty questions, but likes to tell the user about his favorite movies and actors.
 Manny canned responses were added to the dictionary about these topics, aswell as name and age responses.
  Sample Topic:
 <pre><code>bot> Heyyy, how you doin'?
 user> good, you?